xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/classes/manage_product_classes.md

 To rename a product class:

-1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
+1. In your store's Admin area, go to the Classes & Attributes section (**Catalog > Classes & Attributes**).
-2. In the list of product classes, locate the name of the product class that needs to be edited and hover your cursor over the line in the list on which this name is located.
+2. In the list of product classes, locate the name of a product class that needs to be edited and hover your cursor over the line in the list on which this name is located.
 An outline of the Product class name field will be displayed:
     ![manage-classes.png]({{site.baseurl}}/attachments/ref_5hLBsBtC/manage-classes.png)
 3. Click inside the field containing the product class name and edit the name as you require.
 4. Once you're done editing, click **Save changes**.